The Truth You Need To Know about Reactivity

 Frustration-Based Reactivity

 Understanding whether your dog’s reactivity is fear-based or frustration-based is crucial for addressing it effectively.
 Each type requires different management and training approaches to help your dog cope and change their behavior.
-Think of it as figuring out if your dog is more of a “I’m scared of the uncle with the umbrella” or “I just REALLY want to go sniff him” type.
+Think of it as figuring out if your dog is more of a “I’m terrified of that uncle with the umbrella” and “I just REALLY want to say hi to him and you won’t let me” type.
+Fear-based reactivity often requires a more gradual and gentle approach, focusing on building confidence and positive associations with the trigger.
+Frustration-based reactivity, on the other hand, may benefit more from self-regulation training and management techniques to prevent the dog from practicing the undesirable behavior.

-How to Deal with Each Type
+How to Deal with Each Type of Reactivity

 Health Check